nunezco2/nunezco2.github.io/index.markdown

 layout: single
 ---

 I am the Quantum Lead Research Scientist at the NCSA, UIUC.
 My research activities focus on on understanding complex systems at multiple scales through theory, modeling and computation.
-I make use of quantum computing, statistical physics and agent-based modeling as the core tools used to reveal unexpected properties of systems.
-I am interested in the application of this theoretical and computational toolbox to global risks and security.
+Quantum computing, statistical physics and agent-based modeling as the core tools I harness to reveal unexpected properties of systems.

+Additionally, my work seeks to apply of this theoretical and computational toolbox to global risks and security.

 ### Methods